 Better Business Bureau, Pay for an A?

 Consumers beware, in this post you will find I have included links to some of the most credible and powerful internet resources I know of for this article.
 The BBB ratings have been exposed, the BBB is a scam itself.
-Yes, you read that correctly, their rating system is a pay to pay system.
+Yes, you read that correctly, the Better Business Bureau rating system is a pay to pay system.
 You pay to get an “A”!
 No pay, no “A”.

 My research and reference for the content of this post are as follows: ABC News, LA Times, New York CBS Local, Business Time and Wikipedia.
 For your convenience and reference, I have included hot links to various news, articles and information throughout allowing you to simply click and verify the validity of all I have shared in this writing for yourself.